cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

 How To: Set up an Order Status
 ******************************

 #.
-Go to **Administration → Order statuses** in the Administration panel of your store.
+Go to **Administration → Statuses → Order statuses** in the Administration panel of your store.

 #.
 Choose whether you want to: